lemoinep/BlackHoleSimulationExploration/README.md

 - **Artificial Friction**: Introduced to force particles toward the center, not fully realistic.
 - **Arbitrary Units**: No direct correspondence to real-world physical units.

+---

+### Project descriptions

+This project simulates the visual and physical effects of a non-spinning (Schwarzschild) black hole on light and background images by numerically solving photon geodesic equations.
+The programs distort input images to represent how a black hole bends light, enabling visualization of gravitational lensing and event horizon effects.
+Users can generate animations, explore different black hole parameters, and save simulation data for further analysis.
+This toolkit serves as an educational and research resource for understanding black hole optics and general relativity phenomena through computational simulation.

+Detailed Python Program Descriptions

+- SimulatingCollisionOfThreeBlackHolesVers1.py : This script simulates the complex gravitational interactions and eventual collision of three black holes.
+It numerically solves the equations of motion under general relativity approximations to track trajectories, gravitational wave emission, and merger outcomes.
+This simulation helps explore chaotic dynamics in multi-black-hole systems.

+- SimulatingCollisionOfTwoBlackHolesVers1.py: Focused on the merger of two black holes, this program models their inspiral, collision, and ringdown phases.
+It calculates gravitational wave signatures and final black hole parameters, providing insights into binary black hole dynamics relevant for astrophysical observations.

+- SimulatingGravitationalCollapseandBlackHoleFormation.py: Simulates the gravitational collapse of a massive star’s core leading to black hole formation.
+The code models the evolution of matter density, spacetime curvature, and horizon formation, illustrating the physical process behind black hole birth.

+- SimulatingGravitationalCollapseandBlackHoleFormationVers2.py: An enhanced version of the gravitational collapse simulation incorporating improved numerical stability, additional physical effects such as pressure or rotation, or refined boundary conditions to increase realism and accuracy.

+- SimulatingGravitationalCollapseandBlackHoleFormationVers3.py: This iteration further refines the collapse simulation by integrating more sophisticated physics models, extended parameter controls, or enhanced data output for detailed post-processing and visualization.